RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-Development.md

 #### 3. Troubleshooting

-Here you can find some tips about how to get helped on development.
+Here you can find some tips about how to get help on development.

 ##### 3.1 Security Mechanisms and Validations

 `airgeddon` has some mechanisms to avoid errors during plugins development.
 It can detect if you try to "hook" a non existing function and an error will be shown.

-If you try to "hook" to perform same action over a function (prehook for example) from two different plugins, `airgeddon` will show you an error alerting to you about that untenable situation.
+If you try to "hook" to perform same action over a function (prehook for example) from two different plugins, `airgeddon` will show you an error alerting you about that untenable situation.

-Remember that is a good practice to encode always your plugin file using UTF-8 and keeping Linux ending lines style (use _LF_ and never _CRLF_).
-If you edit your `.sh` plugin file from Windows O.S. maybe you could be using _CRLF_ as ending line style and of course that will generate errors during the execution.
-It's recommended develop using Linux O.S. to avoid errors.
+Remember that it is a good practice to always encode your plugin file using UTF-8 and keeping Linux ending lines style (use _LF_ and never _CRLF_).
+If you edit your `.sh` plugin file from Windows O.S. maybe you could be using _CRLF_ as line ending line style and of course that will generate errors during the execution.
+It's recommended to develop using Linux O.S. to avoid errors.

 ##### 3.2 Help on Development